facebookresearch/habitat-sim/DATASETS.md

 You only need the habitat zip archive and not the entire Matterport3D dataset.

 Once you have the habitat zip archive, you should download [this SceneDatasetConfig file](http://dl.fbaipublicfiles.com/habitat/mp3d/config_v1/mp3d.scene_dataset_config.json) and place it in the root directory for the Matterport3D dataset (e.g. habitat-sim/data/scene_datasets/mp3d/).
+This file should then be specified as [the scene dataset config in the SimulatorConfiguration structure](/examples/tutorials/nb_python/ReplicaCAD_quickstart.py#L145) like this example for the ReplicaCAD dataset.

 ## Gibson and 3DSceneGraph datasets